Robust Approximation of the Stochastic Koopman Operator: DMD with Noisy Observables

 \subsection{Preliminaries}

-The proof above shows that Dynamic Mode Decomposition converges for random dynamical systems.
+The proof above shows that Dynamic Mode Decomposition converges for random dynamical systems with i.i.d. dynamics.
 However, it is important to note that although the systems can have randomness, the observables cannot.
 The stochastic Koopman operator acts on functions, $f:M\to \C$, which depend only on the state of the system.
-If we allow our observables to have some noise, (i.e. dependence on $\omega$), the proof fails.
+If we allow our observables to have some noise (i.e. dependence on $\omega$), the proof fails.
 In particular, observables with i.i.d. measurement noise and time delayed observables (used in Hankel DMD) both have some dependence on $\omega$, and therefore cannot be used with the above DMD methods.
-Examining the failure of standard DMD with noisy observables is instructive.
-First we must define our requirements for ``noisy observables.''